BrandonEMiller/DriveTime/README.md

 DriveTime
 =========

+**There is a cross browser issue that is under investigation.
+DriveTime only works in Chrome currently**

 A calendar application that factors in the time it will take to get to events during the scheduling process

 See it here: http://brandonemiller.github.io/DriveTime/